wireghoul/graudit/README.md

 Installation
 ===============================================================================
-Installation can be done as a user or globally as root, simpley run make with the userinstall or install argument.
-It is however recommended to use graudit directly by cloning the git repository as it includes additional database rules not inlcuded on the distribution files.
+Installation can be done as a user or globally as root, simply run make with the userinstall or install argument.
+It is however recommended to use graudit directly by cloning the git repository as it includes additional database rules not included on the distribution files.
 This also enables you to get updates between releases.
 To do this run the following command:

 ```